bevyengine/rfcs/rfcs/80-curve-trait.md

 Because these types actually store concrete sample data, they have special implementations of `map` which are not lazy, instead returning values of type `SampleCurve<S>`/`UnevenSampleCurve<S>`.
 These can be accessed from a type-level API as `map_concrete`, so that the user can avoid erasing the type if it is convenient to do so.
-The same goes for `graph`; however, because of its contravariance, the same cannot be said of `reparametrize`, which maintains its default functional implementation.
+The same goes for `graph`; however, because of its contravariance (it is function precomposition), the same cannot be said of `reparametrize`, which maintains its default functional implementation.
+The latter gap is filled partially by `UnevenSampleCurve::map_sample_times`.

-When `resample` and `resample_uneven` are told to sample 0 or 1 points, they should panic or return an error.
-Empty curves are not considered conceptually valid.

 Everything else should be fairly clear based on the user-facing API descriptions.